Childhood Depression: Prevalence, Symptoms, And Treatment

 Social withdrawal

-Many children with childhood depression withdraw from friends and family.
+Many children with childhood depression withdraw from friends and family members.
 They may spend more and more time alone in their room or express disinterest or upset when asked to spend time with others.
 They may also take frequent walks or spend time outside alone.
 If your child has friends, they might stop asking them to come over or spend less time talking to them at school.

 Lack of interest in activities